0xAX/linux-insides/Booting/linux-bootstrap-1.md

 PhysicalAddress = Segment * 16 + Offset
 ```

-as we discussed above.
+as I wrote above.
 But we have only 16 bit general purpose registers.
 The maximum value of 16 bit register is: `0xffff`; So if we take the biggest values, it will be:

 ```python
 >>> hex((0xffff * 16) + 0xffff)